-Facing reluctant beet-eaters, your best approach for familial happiness is to prepare beets in multiple ways.
-You’ll make full use of the harvest and get lots of beet nutrition in your diet.
+This makes full use of the harvest, and provides lots of beet nutrition to boot.
 Beets are shown to have antioxidant and anti-inflammatory properties, plus they’re beneficial for detoxification (source).

-In this round-up of nutritious beet recipes, I’m going to begin with a brand-new recipe for fermented shredded beets, and then share other ideas for eating up those nutritious beets.
-Be sure to share your favorite ways to use beets in the comments.
+In this round-up of nutritious beet recipes, I will begin with a brand-new recipe for fermented beets, and then share other ideas for eating up those nutritious beets.
+Be sure to share your favorite ways to use beets in the comments!

 - 6 cups shredded raw beets (peel beets beforehand)

 Yields 1 quart.

 Combine beets and salt in a mixing bowl.
 Let sit 5 minutes for the mixture to get watery.
 Pack in a clean quart-size jar, leaving 1 inch of head space for release of juices and gases.
 Cover tightly with lid or airlock.
 Let ferment at room temperature for 2 days.
 Burp jar as needed.
 Chill.